livecycle/preevy/site/docs/deploy-runtimes/gcp-gce.md

 Preevy can provision virtual machines on GCP using the `gce` driver.
 Google compute engine provisioning time for a VM is usually less than a minute, the default machine size in use is e2-small (2GB, 2vCpu) which costs around $12 per month.
-Google compute also offer $300 free credit for new users which is suited for trying out preevy.
+Google Compute also offers a $300 free credit for new users which is suited for trying out preevy.

 ### Supported options